hku-mars/joint-lidar-camera-calib/README.md

 If an initial guess of the extrinsic parameters is unavailable, users can recover them using hand-eye-calibration.
 Sample code (src/hand_eye_calib.cpp) and pose files (sample_data/hand_eye_calib) are provided.

-### 4.3 Initialization
+### 4.2 Initialization
-As shown in the calibration pipeline, the initilization stage conducts camera self-calibration and LiDAR pose estimation.
+As shown in the calibration pipeline, the initilization stage first conducts camera self-calibration and LiDAR pose estimation.
-#### 4.3.1 Camera Self-Calibration
+#### 4.2.1 Camera Self-Calibration
 We use the open-source software [COLMAP](https://github.com/colmap/colmap), and we will provide a video detailing how to use it.
-#### 4.3.2 LiDAR Pose Estimation
+#### 4.2.2 LiDAR Pose Estimation
 A slightly modified version of [BALM2](https://github.com/hku-mars/BALM) is provided here.
 First, estimate each LiDAR pose using incremental point-to-plane registration (input your data path in config/registration.yaml):
 ```
     roslaunch balm2 registration.launch